JDIS/ai-challenge-2017/README.md

 - Round 0 doesn't produce any point.
 - Don't hesitate to rebrand the site.
 The branding was made for our CS student association.
+- There's an issue with the Javascript starter pack.
+The A* isn't working properly.

 ## I want to contribute, what should I do?
 - You could translate the frontend to english.
 - Run every games in its container without access to the network and everything else.
+- Fix Javascript's A*.
 - Add support for other languages.

 ### Update tables